TSN Dermatology Skin Specialist Clinic

 • Manage stress: Psychological stress can exacerbate eczema - use relaxation exercises, mindfulness, or seek professional support.

-When to see an eczema specialist in Singapore
+When to See an Eczema Specialist in Singapore

 Seek medical advice if: